Volunteer Expectations,

 Involve our Program Staff in any relationship connections you build with WRM residents.
 Keep conversations and relationships in open, high-visibility areas.
 Building relationships is encouraged, but must be kept “in the light” for the safety of everyone involved.

-Do not give money or rides to anyone, share personal contact information without first checking with staff, date or become romantically involved with residents, or be alone with anyone of the opposite gender.
+Do not give money, gifts, or rides to anyone, share personal contact information without first checking with staff, date or become romantically involved with residents, or be alone with anyone of the opposite gender.

-Remember that the best way to help those we serve is to work alongside the WRM, so refrain from assisting WRM guests in any way outside of your assigned volunteer opportunity.
+Remember that the best way to help those we serve is to work alongside WRM, so refrain from assisting WRM residents in any way outside of your assigned volunteer opportunity, without involving our Resident Programs Team.
 This includes, but is not limited to, assisting with: housing, counseling, employment, resources, etc.

 Avoid conversations and/or arguments on contentious topics such as personal religious and/or political beliefs, etc. Instead seek conversations that promote understanding and “bridge-building.”